intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

 This guide demonstrates:

-- How to install IPEX-LLM for Intel NPU on Intel Core™ Ultra Processers
+- How to install IPEX-LLM for Intel NPU on Intel Core™ Ultra Processors
 - Python and C++ APIs for running IPEX-LLM on Intel NPU

 > [!IMPORTANT]